Prime Video: The 36 Absolute Best TV Shows to Watch

 Read more: Everything You Need to Know to Sign Up for Prime Video

-Note: This is typically where I list new TV series coming to Prime Video for the month.
-This time, the great lineup of movies deserves the spotlight.
-These descriptions are taken from Prime Video press releases and lightly edited.
+Note: These descriptions are taken from Prime Video press releases and lightly edited for style.

 Read more: The Best Movies to Watch on Prime Video